jlubbersgeo/ctpy/example/watershed_segmentation.md

 "The watershed transform can be classified as a region-based segmentation approach.
 The intuitive idea underlying this method comes from geography: it is that of a landscape or topographic relief which is flooded by water, watersheds being the divide lines of the domains of attraction of rain falling over the region [46].
 An alternative approach is to imagine the landscape being immersed in a lake, with holes pierced in local minima.
 Basins (also called ‘catchment basins’) will fill up with water starting at these local minima, and, at points where water coming from different basins would meet, dams are built.
 When the water level has reached the highest peak in the landscape, the process is stopped.
 As a result, the landscape is partitioned into regions or basins separated by dams, called watershed lines or simply watersheds."

 In ```CTPy``` we use the [sobel](https://scikit-image.org/docs/dev/auto_examples/edges/plot_edge_filter.html#sphx-glr-auto-examples-edges-plot-edge-filter-py) edge filter to make an "elevation map" as in this [example](https://scikit-image.org/docs/0.12.x/auto_examples/xx_applications/plot_coins_segmentation.html#region-based-segmentation) and represents the image gradient at each pixel.
 This ultimately is what we apply the watershed algorithm to, however first we need to define our markers!
 Think of the algorithm starting at these markers and moving out (up) from there, classifying the image not just by pixel value, but it's topographical location relative to the pixels around it.
-Because this adds in a spatial component to the image segmentation, it often times produces more accurate results than simple thresholding.
+Because this adds in a spatial component to the image segmentation, it often produces more accurate results than simple thresholding.
 Based on the histogram above you will determine the number of segments for your image (i.e. background, sample holder, phase 1, phase 2, etc.).
 To set watershed markers, in brief, we create a new array that is the same shape as our stack, but fill it with 0s.
 We are then going to replace those 0s with 'marker' values for a certain pixel range.
 For example:

 ```python
 #phase 1